-Top 10 Greenest Countries
+Top 10 Greenest Countries in the World

 Recently, you’ve probably heard all about “going green” and how it seems to be the new fad.
 A lot of people from all different parts of the world are doing their part in order to keep the earth healthy.
 More and more people are switching to behavior that is safer for the earth: they are driving hybrid cars, using solar and wind power, recycling, and cleaning with “green” products.